christian-schlichtherle/fun-io/README.md

     + `inverse` inverses a given transformation by buffering the entire data to a buffer, e.g. on the heap.
     + `rot` provides the (in)famous ROT transformation, e.g. [ROT13].
   + The `BIOS` class also provides the following `Store` functions:
-    + `memoryStore` stores data on the heap.
+    + `memory` stores data on the heap.
 This is primarily used for cloning objects or testing.
-    + `pathStore` stores data in files or any other `java.nio.file.Path`.
+    + `path` stores data in files or any other `java.nio.file.Path`.
-    + `preferencesStore` stores data in preferences nodes using a given key.
+    + `preferences` stores data in preferences nodes using a given key.
   + The `BIOS` class also provides the following utility functions:
     + `stream` encapsulates a given `InputStream` or `OutputStream` as a `Source` or `Sink` for interoperability with the rest of this API.